OpenEvalProject/evals/manuscripts/elife-31867/v2/manuscript.md

 A python implementation of the model, along with sample inputs corresponding to the simulations described here, are included as Source code 3.

-## Fluorescence tracking of sorted populations
+### Fluorescence tracking of sorted populations

 In order to measure the mixing times under different stress conditions, synprom-URA3-mRuby/synprom-DHFR-GFP cells were grown overnight in SC +glu media.
 The next morning, the cells were back-diluted 1:100 into fresh, prewarmed low fluorescence SC +glu or ura-/6AU10.
 The cells in ura-/6AU10 media were kept in a 30°C incubated shaker for 24 hr before sorting, whereas the cells in the complete media were sorted after four hours of growth at 30°C. The cells were sorted based on their mRuby fluorescence level into three populations of the top 20%, bottom 20%, and the complete distribution (mock-sorted) of cells.
 In order to minimize the effects of both autofluorescence and size-fluorescence correlations, the cells (including those in the mock-sorted population) were tightly gated on FSC-A levels.
 The sorted cells were kept on ice until they were spun down and transferred to pre-warmed media identical to that in which they had previously been incubated (that is, cells from complete media to complete media and cells from ura-/6AU to fresh ura-/6AU).
 The cells were incubated at 30°C thereafter.
 A sample of each population was analyzed using flow cytometry at different time intervals, with T = 0 being the time that the fresh media was added to the samples.
 The last time point for the cells in SC +glu media was 630 min, and for the ura-/6AU cells was 6660 min.

 We calculated the distribution of mRuby fluorescence values for each sample at each time point by smoothing the observed values using a kernel density estimator.
 We then measured the pairwise mRuby fluorescence distribution overlap of the top 20%, bottom 20% and the complete distribution at each time point for each growth condition.
 The distribution overlap was calculated by numerically integrating the area under the (normalized) kernel density distribution estimates of both populations being compared.

 An increasing overlap relative to t = 0 signifies the amount that the two populations have moved towards each other, and therefore the higher the overlap, the more mixed the two populations have become.
-Therefore, we calculated ft=(max⁡x-xt)xt=0, where x is the overlap between the two distributions and max(x) is the maximum observed overlap. f(t) can be modeled as an exponential decay process according to:f(t)=ae-tτwhere τ provides a timescale for the mixing time (in particular, τ ln(2) is the half-life of the decay process).
+Therefore, we calculated $ft=\frac{(max⁡x-xt)}{x_{t=0}}$, where x is the overlap between the two distributions and max(x) is the maximum observed overlap. f(t) can be modeled as an exponential decay process according to:

+$$
+f(t)=ae^{-\frac{t}{\tau}}
+$$

+where τ provides a timescale for the mixing time (in particular, τ ln(2) is the half-life of the decay process).
 We used nonlinear curve fitting in Matlab to estimate the values of the parameters in the above equation for cells grown under each of the physiological conditions described above and report the estimated half-lives to give insight into the mixing times active in the populations studied here.

-## Fluorescence microscopy time courses on immobilized cells
+### Fluorescence microscopy time courses on immobilized cells

 The images shown and analyzed in Figure 6, Figure 7, and panel A of Figure 7—figure supplement 2 were obtained on a Zeiss Axio Observer Z1, using a 40x objective lens.
 PHSP12-URA3-mRuby/PADH1-DHFR-GFP cells were grown overnight in SC +glu liquid media, and then back-diluted 100x into SC/loflo + glu media and grown four additional hours with shaking at 30°C. Cells were spun down, and then incubated in ura-/loflo/6AU5 liquid for 12–13 hr.
 The cells were then pipetted onto the prepared slides.
 In order to prepare slides, we added 200 µL of ura-/loflo/6AU5 media containing 1% agar to each well of a two-well slide.
 Using a 22 µm coverslip, the surface of the media in the wells containing the solid media was flattened.
 After adding the cells on to the wells, we allowed extra media to be absorbed and then added a cover slip on top.
 The cells were imaged on DIC, GFP, brightfield, and mRuby channels; snapshots were taken once every 30 min for approximately 24 hr.